ShanonPearce/ASH-Toolset/README.md

 If your audio device does not support a 7.1 surround channel configuration, a virtual audio device such as [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable/index.htm) or [Voicemeeter](https://www.vb-audio.com/Voicemeeter/index.htm) can be used for audio processing in place of your regular audio playback device.
 Equalizer APO can be installed on the virtual audio device which can be configured for 7.1 audio, and the output of the virtual audio device can be sent to your regular audio playback device.

-### Apply HpCFs and BRIRs in HeSuVi
+### Apply filters in HeSuVi

-As an alternative to above method in Equalizer APO, the HpCFs and BRIRs can be applied using HeSuVi.
+As an alternative to above method in Equalizer APO, the generated filters can be applied using HeSuVi.

 1. If using HeSuVi for the first time, download [HeSuVi](https://sourceforge.net/projects/hesuvi/) and follow the installation and usage steps outlined in the [HeSuVi Wiki](https://sourceforge.net/p/hesuvi/wiki/Help/).
 2. Open or restart HeSuVi
-3. The BRIRs can be selected in the `Virtualisation` tab.
-The rooms can be found under the `Common HRIRs` section at the top of the list.
+3. The binaural room simulations can be selected in the `Virtualisation` tab.
+The simulation can be found under the `Common HRIRs` section at the top of the list.
-4. The HpCFs can be selected in the `Equalizer` tab.
-The HpCFs can be found under `_HpCFs` at the bottom of the list.
+4. The headphone correction filters can be selected in the `Equalizer` tab.
+The filters can be found under `_HpCFs` at the bottom of the list.

 ![HeSuVi HPCF example](docs/images/hesuvi_hpcf_example.png)
 ![HeSuVi BRIR example](docs/images/hesuvi_brir_example.png)